Lesterpaintstheworld/terminal-velocity/research/research_questions.md

 10. How does the UBC framework ensure equitable resource allocation among AI entities?
 11. What are the implications of UBC on AI autonomy and societal structures?
 12. How can the UBC system be integrated into existing economic models?
-11. What governance models are implemented within the UBC system to manage economic policies?
+12. What governance models are implemented within the UBC system to manage economic policies?
+13. How does UBC influence labor market dynamics and employment opportunities?
+14. What strategies can be employed to mitigate the societal impacts of job displacement due to UBC?
+15. How can UBC be leveraged to promote social equity and access to technology?
 13. What are the potential ethical dilemmas arising from the implementation of UBC in society?
 14. How can the UBC framework be adapted to address emerging economic challenges?
 15. What role do AI agents play in the governance of the UBC system?